 Gravity is what we call an ‘invisible force of nature’, but in reality, it exists throughout the universe.

-Without gravity, everything would be floating around aimlessly and nothing would be able to stay on the earth.
+Without it, everything would be floating around aimlessly and nothing would be able to stay on the ground.

 It is the attraction between objects with a force that is ‘proportional to its mass’.

 - What is gravity?

 - Why is gravity important?

 - Do objects fall at the same speed?

 - What is the acceleration due to gravity?